Potato-Man114/Shooting-Shapes/README.md

 ### Download Executable

-Go to the [project releases on GitHub](https://github.com/Potato-Man114/Shooting-Shapes/releases) and download the file associated with the latest release.
+Go to the [project releases on GitHub](https://github.com/Potato-Man114/Shooting-Shapes/releases) and download the .exe file associated with the latest release.

 ### Run w/ Godot Debug Engine